New Brunswick

 Afternoon:

-Join an Indigenous storyteller for a guided walk that offers Indigenous perspectives on the land, waterways, and the region’s living cultural traditions.
-Return to St. Martins later in the afternoon.
+We’ll join an Indigenous storyteller for a walk that offers Indigenous perspectives on the land, waterways, and the region’s living cultural traditions.
+We’ll return on the motorcoach to St. Martins later in the afternoon.

 Dinner: